Westland Milk Products Ocean Outfall

 To ensure that there would be minimal disturbance to the foreshore and the dune area where the Little Blue Penguins are known to nest, the Direct Pipe® methodology was chosen in preference to HDD or conventional outfall construction techniques.
 Older conventional techniques are no longer acceptable in valuable sensitive environs and the likelihood of hydraulic frac-out, bore collapse or drilling difficulty with HDD was considered much too great to risk.

-To complete the Westland Milk Outfall, the team utilised specialist mass flow excavation equipment sourced from Malaysia.
+To complete the Westland Milk Outfall, we utilised specialist mass flow excavation equipment sourced from Malaysia.
 To expose the TBM the mall flow excavation tool was lifted off the barge and lowered beneath the sea where it blew out the sands and gravels from around the TBM using high pressure water.
 This method was chosen to mitigate the impact on the delicate ecosystem and local environment.
 Once completed, the dive team then repeated the steps from previous McConnell Dowell projects to disconnect the MTBM and utilise the Pontoon previously used at both the Snells Algies and Army Bay projects' to retrieve it.
 An 18 nautical mile tow was completed back to Greymouth Port which it was lifted from the water.

 Key to success

-The McConnell Dowell team incorporated whole of life outcomes and embedded a strong focus on the local community and environment in both the design and construction phase.
+Our team incorporated whole of life outcomes and embedded a strong focus on the local community and environment in both the design and construction phase.
 This enabled the team to ensure quality, by development of innovative methodologies to reduce risk.
 Key tunnelling team members from previous Direct Pipe® projects joined the project team to ensure continuous improvement.
 This resulted in best performance records to date in Direct Pipe® productivity with the 844m tunnel drive completed in just over one month!

 The Westland Milk Project was the successful winner of 'Category D' (projects in excess of $5million) at the Civil Contractors New Zealand’s Canterbury/Westland Branch 2021 Excellence Awards